Warm Place. Cool Shul.

 A New Rabbi, A New Beginning

 In July 2010, we welcomed Rabbi Eric Yanoff, his wife, Dava, and their son, Aiden to our Adath Israel family.
 Rabbi Yanoff brought a new level of enthusiasm, spirit and warmth to our services and programs and, since he came to Adath Israel, we have continued to see our family - and theirs! – grow.
-During Rabbi Yanoff's time at Adath Israel, we have also welcomed two more sons, Ezra and Avi, to the Yanoff clan.
+During Rabbi Yanoff's time at Adath Israel, we have also welcomed two more sons, Ezra and Avi, and a daughter, Anael, to the Yanoff clan.
 After Rabbi Yanoff's arrival, we soon welcomed over 100 new families into our congregation through the merge of Suburban Jewish Community Center Bnai Aaron.
 We are now home to nearly 800 families.
 While it was a bittersweet time for those families to close their shul and come to ours, it has also been a joyful time as they brought their history and traditions to enrich our own.
 Together, we started planning an exciting future.
 In 2014, we were able to unveil our new, beautiful, state-of-the-art Mandell Sanctuary.